seanconnor10/seanconnor10/README.md

-Student at Tech Elevator Pittsburgh, learning full-stack web development using Java, PostgreSQL and VUE.js.
+## Student at Tech Elevator Pittsburgh, learning full-stack web development using Java, PostgreSQL and VUE.js.

-Repository for various personal projects.
+This is a repository for various personal and portfolio projects.

 ## Skills
 | Java | PostgreSQL | JS | Vue |